cappuccino/cappuccino.org/source/learn/simple-outlineview.html.markdown

 This will generate an empty new project using the Nib template.

 ### Code
-Our data source model will be created in a separate file to keep our code organised  In this way you can easily structure your project around MVC pattern.
-Create a new file with a name of `EmployeeData.j`.
+Our data source model will be created in a separate file to keep our code organized.
+In this way you can easily structure your project around MVC pattern.
+Create a new file with a name of `Employee.j`.

     :::objj
     @import <Foundation/CPObject.j>

-    @implementation EmployeeData : CPObject
+    @implementation Employee : CPObject
     {
-        CPString       _name      @accessors;
+        CPString       _name      @accessors( property=name );
-        CPString       _title     @accessors;
+        CPString       _title     @accessors( property=title );
-        CPMutableArray _employees @accessors;
+        CPMutableArray employees  @accessors;
     }

-    - (id)initWithDetails:(CPString)aName title:(CPString)aTitle
+    - (id)initWithName:(CPString)aName title:(CPString)aTitle
     {
         if (self = [super init])
         {
             _name = aName;
             _title = aTitle;
-            _employees = [CPMutableArray array];
+            employees = [CPMutableArray array];
         }
         return self;
     }